 You have a strong passion for historic preservation.
 Is most of the Spanish Colonial architecture that was built in the early 20th Century protected by Historic Preservation laws?
 Is Mid Century modern architecture the most vulnerable to demolition and in need of protection?

 Santa Barbara led the nation following the 1925 earthquake in developing and implementing historic standards for the preservation of history and architecture.
 It wasn’t until the 1980’s that the Historic Landmarks Committee process was enacted into law and put in the Charter of the City.
 Many people come to Santa Barbara because they like what they see, but when they go to develop property, they do not like the process.
+For example, it can be expensive to cover the costs of gas and electricity, especially when managing a large portfolio of buildings or apartments.
+Fortunately, there are solutions available.
+Aspiring property developers can use an energy supplier comparison website like Utility Bidder to find a provider that meets their needs at a competitive price.
 It is an interesting “give and take” dynamic community conversation that has a lot of subjectivity built into it.
 Nevertheless, it has created a wonderful mix of preservation and replicated history.
 Mid Century architecture is part of the guidelines for historic preservation.

 What are your thoughts on the Average Unit-Size Density program which allows developers to increase density in exchange for providing a certain number of affordable units?
 Do you see increasing density a solution to housing costs?